 RADIALE NACHT BEETHOVEN V

-Building on the successful project The Sound of Light with Teodor Currentzis and musicAeterna in March 2015, the year of celebrations for the 10th anniversary of the arts space Radialsystem V began in January 2016 with a program featuring the same orchestra and conductor: the Radial Night Beethoven V (in cooperation with Andreas Richter Cultural Consulting, Radialsystem V, the Radial Foundation, and sasha waltz & guests).
+Based on the successful project The Sound of Light with Teodor Currentzis and musicAeterna in March 2015, the year of celebrations for the 10th anniversary of the arts space Radialsystem V began in January 2016 with a program featuring the same orchestra and conductor: the Radial Night Beethoven V in cooperation with Andreas Richter Cultural Consulting, Radialsystem V, the Radial Foundation and Sasha Waltz & Guests.

-“And if Beethoven really was the wildly emotional man we like to think he was, then this performance of his 5th Symphony would have suited him perfectly.
+“And if Beethoven really had been the wildly emotional man we like to think he was, then this performance of his 5th Symphony would have suited him perfectly.
 It went from paroxysms of rage to paroxysms of joy, brilliantly played: a continuous manic state that ended with a shout from the audience after the final chord.
 Teodor Currentzis bridged the chasm between classical and rock music using classical means.”
-(Berliner Zeitung, 18 January 2016)
+(Berliner Zeitung, 18th of January 2016)